This project placed third at the Ontario Engineering Competition for the Innovative Design category.

 The travel industry is incredibly lucrative, valued at over 7.6 trillion USD globally in 2016.
-Many poorer countries rely on tourism to boost their economy, resulting in a higher quality of living and overall wealth of the country.
-From a personal level, leisure travel is oftentimes a privilege and it is important to make the most out of the budget and planning process.
+Tourism boosts the economy for many poor counties, resulting in a higher quality of living and overall wealth.
+From a personal level, leisure travel is usually a privilege and it is important to make the most out of the budget and planning process.

 How do people travel?

-We received over 50 responses on anonymous surveys and in-person interviews.
+We received over 50 responses on surveys and in-person interviews.
 91% of people travelled in groups (i.e. friends, family).
-A separate question revealed that 88% of people left planning to a more dominant figure when travelling in groups.
-Despite that, 48% of all participants felt that the company and coordination of preferences can heavily affect the enjoyability of the trip.
+88% of people left planning to a more dominant figure when travelling in groups.
+But despite that, 48% of all participants felt that the company and coordination of preferences can heavily affect the enjoyability of the trip.